TG9541/stm8ef/README.md

 ![Build](https://github.com/TG9541/stm8ef/actions/workflows/build-test.yml/badge.svg)

-STM8 eForth is an interactive Forth system for the [STM8 family of highly reliable 8-bit MCUs](https://www.st.com/en/microcontrollers-microprocessors/stm8-8-bit-mcus.html) with 16bit extensions and modern peripherals that are easier to master than those in 32bit µCs.
+STM8 eForth is a ready to use interactive Forth system for [STM8 MCUs](https://www.st.com/en/microcontrollers-microprocessors/stm8-8-bit-mcus.html).
+The STM8 family of highly reliable 8bit microcontrollers has 16bit extensions and modern peripherals.
+STM8 devices are widely available and easy to master.
+The [embedded Forth](https://github.com/TG9541/stm8ef/wiki/STM8-eForth-Programming) turns STM8 devices into a "computer" with a serial console.

-The Forth console, an interpreter and native-code compiler, turns a simple device into a "computer" with a serial console and operating-system-like features such as "background execution".
-This enables interactive "exploration of peripherals", "control parameter tuning" or "changing code in the Flash ROM" while the application is running.
-[Code examples](https://github.com/TG9541/stm8ef/wiki/STM8-eForth-Example-Code) for STM8 peripherals, e.g., timers, RTC, ADC, I2C, can be used as a starting point for creating reliable embedded control applications.
+The Forth console provides a command interpreter, a native code compiler, and features like background execution of application code.
+This enables use cases like interactive testing of peripherals, control parameter tuning, and adding or changing code in the Flash ROM while application code is running.
+[Code examples](https://github.com/TG9541/stm8ef/wiki/STM8-eForth-Example-Code) for STM8 peripherals, e.g., timers, RTC, ADC, I2C, can be used as a starting point for creating reliable embedded systems.

 [![STM8EF Wiki](https://user-images.githubusercontent.com/5466977/28994765-3267d78c-79d6-11e7-927f-91751cd402db.jpg)](https://github.com/TG9541/stm8ef/wiki)